marcotoronto/rdm-test/content/01_file_naming.md

 <h3> Make sure to do the following: </h3>

 - If you decide to abbreviate the elements with 2- or 3-letter codes (e.g. project 1 = P1, mouse = "MUS"), make sure these are well documented.
 - Keep case sensitivity in mind - Machine searching for files named "Scan" would not find files named "scan".

-## Exercise 1
+### Exercis e

 Let's try improve the file names!
 Pick your favourite file name and make it more machine-readable!